 This was the first act of war by the Japanese and Colin was the first Australian and his fellow crew members were the first British victims of the war in the Pacific.

-Colin's parents Frank and Lydia and sisters Eunice, then 19 and Nancy 11, held out hope that he was still alive and may have been taken as a prisoner. lt wasn't until L945, four years after he was reported missing that the Australian Air Board contacted the family that Colin was the navigator of a RAF Catalina which Japanese fighters shot down in the Gulf of Siam in L941.
-He was deeply missed by his sister"s Eunice and Nancy their entire lives.
+Colin's parents Frank and Lydia and sisters, Eunice, then 19, and Nancy, 11, held out hope that he was still alive and may have been taken as a prisoner. lt wasn't until 1945, four years after he was reported missing that the Australian Air Board contacted the family that Colin was the navigator of a RAF Catalina which Japanese fighters shot down in the Gulf of Siam in 1941.
+He was deeply missed by his sisters, Eunice and Nancy, their entire lives.